tekofu/Mailbot/README.md

 - Add bot posts when people in the server go live on twitch.tv (possible automatically or need a list?)
 - Add poll functionality with categories/running "scores"

+- FFXIV Stuff:
+    - Mat from map used for
+    - MB prices
+    - Where to get furniture
+    - Lodestone news